solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 -   Browse to the **PREFIX-redis-basic6** Azure Cache for Redis instance.
 -   Under **Settings** select **Geo-replication**
--   Select **Unlink caches**, the replication will unlink and the two caches will become read/write.
+-   Select **Unlink caches**, the replication will un-link and the two caches will become read/write.

 ## BCDR Checklist